Explanatory notes

 Transitional relief schemes are introduced at each revaluation to help those facing increases.

 Transitional relief is applied automatically to bills.
-Further information about transitional arrangements and other reliefs may be obtained from our Business rates webpage or GOV.UK introduction to business rates.
+Further information about transitional arrangements and other reliefs may be obtained from Cherwell District Council or gov.uk.

 Local Discounts and Hardship Relief

 Local authorities have a general power to grant discretionary local discounts and to give hardship relief in specific circumstances.
-Full details are available on our business rates reductions and relief webpage.
+Full details are available online.

 Unoccupied Property Rating